tliddell13/degrees/README.md

 # degrees
-1st week of AI programming with Python.
+1st week of CS50's Introduction to AI with Python